Colin-Suckow/FogStation/README.md

 | Debug->Memory Logging  | Toggles logging memory access to stdout        |

 ### BIOS
 The Playstation depends software called the BIOS to boot user programs.
-Being a full emulator, Vaporstation also requires a BIOS binary.
-By default, Vaporstation expects a BIOS file at ` ./SCPH1001.bin `, but an alternative file can be loaded with the ` -b <BIOS path>` option.
+Being a full emulator, FogStation also requires a BIOS binary.
+By default, FogStation expects a BIOS file at ` ./SCPH1001.bin `, but an alternative file can be loaded with the ` -b <BIOS path>` option.
 To legally obtain a BIOS binary, you need to dump the firmware from a real playstation's rom chip.
 For an open source implementation of the BIOS, see [openbios](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/openbios).

 ### Loading software
 Software written for the playstation can be loaded via two methods.
 From a ps-exe file or a CD image.

 Executables can be loaded from a file with the ` -e <Executable Path>` option.
 Please note that although they share the same file extension, playstation executables are not windows executables.
 Attempting to load a windows executable will not work.
 The given ps-exe will be copied into memory at the entrypoint defined in the executable header and jumped to once the BIOS has finished initializing the machine.

 Retail or homebrew CD images can be inserted into the virtual CD drive with the ` -c <CUE File Path>` option.
-Only bin/cue file pairs work with Vaporstation.
+Only bin/cue file pairs work with FogStation.
 ISO support is not currently planned.
-Vaporstation does not implement region locking or DRM checks, so most discs should work.
+FogStation does not implement region locking or DRM checks, so most discs should work.

 ### Logging
 By default, all data sent to the playstation's serial port will be echoed to stdout.
 To enable verbose logging about internal emulator state, use the ` -l ` command line flag.
 All verbose logging will also be sent to stdout.